nextauthjs/next-auth/CONTRIBUTING.md

 If you would like to contribute to an existing database adapter or help create a new one, head over to the [nextauthjs/adapters](https://www.github.com/nextauthjs/adapters) repository and follow the instructions provided there.
 #### Testing

-Tests can be run with `yarn run test`.
+Tests can be run with `yarn test`.

 Automated tests are currently crude and limited in functionality, but improvements are in development.
 ## For maintainers